 Late fees and penalties.
-In addition to the regular licensing fee, any person applying for a license on or after April 1 in any year for any cat or dog which was required to be licensed and registered under the provisions of this chapter and could have been licensed and registered during the month of March of the licensed year shall pay an additional late fee in the amount of $15 per month for each month the license is late.
-If by June 1 of said year any person shall still have failed to obtain a pet license as provided within this chapter, then a complaint will be made against such person in the Municipal Court, with the fine to be a minimum of $100, together with costs.
+In addition to the regular licensing fee, any person applying for a license on or about April 1 in any year for any cat or dog which was required to be licensed and registered under the provisions of this chapter and could have been licensed and registered during the month of March of the licensed year shall pay an additional late fee in the amount of $5 per month for each month the license is late.
+If by June 1 of said year any person shall still have failed to obtain a pet license as provided within this chapter, then a complaint will be made against said person in the Municipal Court, with the fine to be a minimum of $100, together with costs.

 Exempt animals.
 Dogs used as Seeing Eye, Hearing Ear and service dogs to the handicapped shall be licensed and registered as other dogs hereinbefore provided for, except that the owner or keeper thereof shall be exempt from fees.
 Police and military dogs on active duty in the State of New Jersey and not retired, where the owner or keeper of such dog is a resident of Mansfield Township, shall be licensed and registered as other dogs, except that the owner or keeper of such dog shall not be required to pay any license fee.